dariuszdawidowski/ftpsync/README.md

 .ftpsync is automatically created in every ftp directory with metadata syncing info

-Have to sync hundrets of sites?
+Have to sync hundreds of sites?
 ===============================

 You can create .csv file and simple bash script: